Toss-team-tech/MD5_Hash_Cracker/README.md

 #direct download link to python 3.8.5 ------ https://www.python.org/ftp/python/3.8.5/python-3.8.5.exe

 #This comes with a MD5 hash cracker and a passlist
-#You can use this cracker through command prompt or terminal only GUI is not supported
+#You can use this cracker through command prompt or terminal only.
+GUI is not supported

 #ENJOY CRACKING MD5 HASHES!!!